-Chatoyer Environmental has manufactured over 150,000m of silt curtain since 2009.
-These floating turbidity curtains have been deployed in various projects around Australia, New Zealand and in Papua New Guinea, New Calendonia, Fiji and Vanuatu.
+Chatoyer has manufactured over 180,000m of silt curtain since 2009.
+These floating turbidity curtains have been deployed in various projects around Australia, New Zealand and in Papua New Guinea, New Caledonia, Fiji and Vanuatu.

 Chatoyer Silt Curtain Designs

 Our popular designs are categorised into types we refer to as a Class, each based on functionality that generally suits common applications and operating sea states.
 The range of curtains is made in 20m lengths.
 Multiple lengths are connected to span the required length.
-Floating silt curtain can be customised to suit specific project requirements such as project longevity, operating sea states and government regulations to name a few.
-For permanent or heavy-duty turbidity curtains, upgrades of materials, components and external floats are available.
+Floating silt fence can be customised to suit specific project requirements such as project longevity, operating sea states and government regulations to name a few.
+We specialise in custom and Class 3 heavy duty silt curtains made to spec for harsh conditions, long term deployment, extra deep skirts and special functionality for vessel traffic, shoreline approaches, tides and anchoring.
+For permanent or heavy-duty turbidity curtains, we offer a range of materials, floats, accessories and technical advice.

 Little to no tidal, wave and/or wind forces.